tailwindlabs/tailwindcss.com/source/docs/pseudo-class-variants.blade.md

 You can create your own variants for any pseudo-classes Tailwind doesn't include by default by writing a custom variant plugin.

-For example, this simple plugin adds support for the `disabled` pseudo-class variant:
+For example, this plugin adds support for the `disabled` pseudo-class variant:

 ```js
 // tailwind.config.js